 1956 Studebaker Golden Hawk

 Most car people would agree that the Raymond Loewy-designed 1953 Studebaker Starlight coupe was a stunning car in its day and, over six decades later, still looks sweet.
 The 1954 models added needless style clutter and the 1955 Speedster coupes had too much front-end chrome.
-Studebaker's attempt to create other models (sedans, Conestoga wagons) using the same style were less successful, producing ungainly cars which lost all the swoopiness of the original.
+Studebaker's attempt to create other models (sedans, Conestoga wagons) using the same style were less successful, producing ungainly cars which lost all the swoopiness of the low-slung coupe.

 In 1956, the aging Starlight coupe was given its first substantial restyle and rechristened 'Hawk'.
 Studebaker promoted the '56 Hawks as "family sports cars" with seating for five adults.
 The top-of-the line model was the Golden Hawk, a two-door pillarless hardtop coupe fitted with a big 275 horsepower Packard engine up front.
 Hawks featured a large, distinctive eggcrate grille and raised hoodline replacing the earlier Studie's low, pointed nose.
 At the rear, a raised, squared-off trunklid replaced the earlier sloped deck, resulting in a more usable trunk.
 Top of the line models sported small fins.